| The Praying Hands From:

 academy, either with sales of his artwork or, if

 necessary, also by laboring in the mines.
+They tossed a coin on a Sunday

 morning after church.
 Albrecht Durer won the toss